 All capital assets are valued at historical cost or estimated historical cost if actual historical cost is not available.
 Contributed capital assets are valued at their estimated fair market value on the date contributed.
-Effective July 1, 2016 the District's policy was updated to capitalize all land, structures and improvements in excess of \$5,000 and that have greater than one year useful life.
+Effective July 1, 2016, the District's policy was updated to capitalize all land, structures and improvements more than \$5,000 and that have greater than one-year useful life.

 GASB Statement No. 34 requires that all capital assets with limited useful lives be depreciated over their estimated useful lives.
 Alternatively, the "modified approach" may be used for certain capital assets.
 Depreciation is not provided under this approach, but all expenditures on these assets are expensed, unless they are additions or improvements.
 The purpose of depreciation is to spread the cost of capital assets equitably among all users over the life of these assets.
 The amount charged to depreciation expense each year represents that year's pro-rata share of the cost of capital assets.
-Depreciation expense for the current year was \$208,605.
+Depreciation expense for the current year was \$389,224.

-Depreciation is provided using the straight line method, which means the cost of the asset is divided by its expected useful life in years and the result is charged to expense each year until the asset is fully depreciated.
+Depreciation is provided using the straight-line method, which means the cost of the asset is divided by its expected useful life in years and the result is charged to expense each year until the asset is fully depreciated.
 The District has assigned the useful lives listed below to capital assets:

-Buildings 15-30 years

-Improvements 5-30 years

-Equipment 5-20 years

-Infrastructure 25-50 years
+Buildings15-30 yearsImprovements5-30 yearsEquipment5-20 yearsInfrastructure25-50 years